 Veteran journalist Barry Duke, born in South Africa in 1947, settled in the UK in 1973, where he became actively involved in the anti-apartheid movement and gay rights organisations.
 A militant atheist, he joined the National Secular Society (NSS) and was a co-founder in 1979 of the Gay Humanist Group which changed its name to the Gay & Lesbian Humanist Association in 1987.
-In 2017 he was handed a Lifetime Achievement award by the NSS for his "spirited opposition to religious intolerance and irrationality" in his roles as a free speech advocate and his work as editor of the Freethinker and The Pink Humanist magazines.
-In 2017 he was married to his partner of 20 years, Marcus Robinson, in Gibraltar.
+In 2017 he was handed a Lifetime Achievement award by the NSS for his "spirited opposition to religious intolerance and irrationality" in his roles as a free speech advocate and his work as editor of the Freethinker and the Pink Triangle Trust website.
+In 2022, when the Freethinker suddenly went "woke", he was summarily sacked for being too aggressively atheistic.
+In 2017 he was married to his partner of 25 years, Marcus Robinson, in Gibraltar.
 The couple live in Benidorm, Spain.

 Submit a Comment